System-Specific Guidance

 if %errorlevel% neq 0 exit /b %errorlevel%

-We recommend Windows users review the Windows CI workflow (.github/workflows/test_suite_windows.yml) for more information, as this provides another example of how to build and run FTorch and its integration tests.
+We recommend Windows users review the Windows continuous integration workflow (.github/workflows/test_suite_windows_cpu_intel.yml) for more information, as this provides another example of how to build and run FTorch and its integration tests.

 If using powershell the setvars and build commands become: